ai-twinkle/tw-leetcode/README.md

 <img src="https://cdn-uploads.huggingface.co/production/uploads/618dc56cbc345ca7bf95f3cd/3Cwsv5Pfqo_-j5KFG-CFg.png" alt="tw-leetcode" width="100%" />

+---

+## Overview

 This dataset contains the solutions to the problems on LeetCode.

-- Update Fequency: At least one problem every day.
+- Update Frequency: At least one problem every day.
 - Language: TypeScript
 - Model: Solutions and explanations are generated using OpenAI's GPT-4.5 and GPT-4.1 models with human cleanup.